heatherzh01/Interactive-Lab-Hub/Lab 3/README.md

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 I guess my system is creating a dictionary of triggers and action.
 I can think of other sensing interactions would be capturing motion but i think this can be rather not spontaneous as motion can be too much and pi might not catch up the speed of human motion changes as we intend to have minor changes in our daily movements.
+Other than that, there can be many devices that can detect human or other biological data through humidity or temperature, and stroe these data.